Mari-Jo P. Ruiz: Education and career

 She chose academia over a competing job offer from industry because at the time it paid slightly better.
 She acquired the nickname "Mustang Mary" at this time, because of the Ford Mustang that she drove.

 Ruiz completed her PhD at Ateneo in 1981.

-At Ateneo, she has served as chair of mathematics, chair of management engineering, dean of arts and sciences, and trustee.
+At Ateneo, she served as chair of mathematics, chair of management engineering, dean of arts and sciences, and trustee.
 She retired to become a professor emeritus in 2009.

-She died in December 2022 at the age of 79.
+She died on 29 December 2022 at the age of 79.

 Book

-With Jin Akiyama, she is the author of the book A Day’s Adventure in Math Wonderland (World Scientific, 2008; translated into 7 other languages).
+With Jin Akiyama, she was the author of the book A Day’s Adventure in Math Wonderland (World Scientific, 2008; translated into 7 other languages).

 Recognition

 The College of the Holy Spirit Alumnae Foundation gave Ruiz their Distinguished Alumna in Education Award in 2001.

 In 2014, Ateneo gave Ruiz their Lux-in-Domino Award.